Amber’s Sotanghon Pancit Canton Guisado: Ingredients, Calories, and Allergen Info

 - One (250g) pack of dried vermicelli Sotanghon noodles

-- Half Napa cabbage, thinly sliced
+- Half a Napa cabbage, thinly sliced

-- Two red bell peppers, thinly sliced
+- 2 red bell peppers, thinly sliced

 - One onion, chopped